CDCgov/dengue_epidemic_thresholds/README.md

 WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the Apache Software License for more details.

-You should have received a copy of the Apache Software License along with this program.
-If not, see http://www.apache.org/licenses/LICENSE-2.0.html

 The source code forked from other open source projects will inherit its license.